Flotomate/product_docs/source/service-catalog/creating-a-template.rst

 - We create three stages (we define a stage by adding a task to it) with each having one task.

+Things to Remember:

+- The Task thread created here will not be disturbed by a Task created manually in the Request.

+- Tasks of one stage is visible at a time.

 Now we are done with everything.
 We have two options now: either publish the Template or leave it as Draft.
 We publish the Template using the **Publish** button.
 The Template gets activated.